Owfrin/tbs-heroic/README.md

 1. Download the archive.
 You can get it on GitHub, Nexusmods, Reddit and Discord.
 2. Uncompress the zip archive and place the `/tbs1`, `/tbs2`, `/tbs3` folders in your game folder (e.g. `.../steamapps/common`).
 It will ask you to overwrite some files.
 Each folder contains a mod to the respective game.
+3. After launching the game, you will see that the game's logo at the main menu screen has changed.
+It should have the fixpack inscription added to it from the respective fixpack and the word 'Heroic' next to it.
+If this is true, than the mod is installed correctly.

 ## To Uninstall

 `Properties -> Verify the integrity of game files` in Steam.